-One that comes often into most people’s minds is the French whisk, which is great for whipping up thicker batters and sauces, or making meringues by hand.
+One that comes often into most people’s minds is the French whisk, which is great for whipping up thicker batters and sauces or making meringues by hand.
 More common in home kitchens are the balloon (or piano) whisks, which work better for mixing broths, soups, and lighter sauces.

-Here, my list of the best whisks for different kitchen tasks.
+Without further ado, here is my list of the best whisks for different kitchen tasks.
 Let’s get ready to whip, whip it good!

-Best Overall: OXO Good Grips 11-Inch Balloon Whisk
+Best Overall: Oxo Good Grips 11-Inch Balloon Whisk

 What We Don’t Love: Plastic handle

-Although the whisk comes in different lengths, the 11-inch is the most versatile size for most of your whisking needs.
+Although the whisk comes in different lengths, the 11-inch is the most versatile size for most whisking needs.
 You can scramble eggs, whip up some cream, or stir some batter—even with wet hands, since the handle doesn’t slip while you work.
-The wide spacing between the wires not only helps with making these tasks easier, but also ensures that the wires don’t get tangled, according to some reviewers.
+The wide spacing between the wires not only helps with making these tasks easier but also ensures that the wires don’t get tangled, according to some reviewers.

 Material: Polished stainless steel whisk, plastic handle | Dimensions (LxWxH): 11 x 3 x 1 inches | Weight: 0.2 pounds | Dishwasher-Safe?
 Yes